If you are interested in finding out more please email our Clerk to the Corporation Yolanda Hughes

 Alex Lewsley was appointed to the Board in December 2013 and serves on the Search, Governance and Remuneration Committee.
 He is a qualified Solicitor, specialising in commercial property matters and is employed by Thomson Snell & Passmore as a Senior Associate.

-Vice Chair of Corporation and
+Chairman of Corporation and

 Chair of Search, Governance & Remuneration Committee

 David is a qualified chartered accountant who has worked for a number of leading international financial organisations.
 He joined the College as Principal in 2010, having previously occupied the same role at Bexley College for two years prior to joining North Kent College.
 He joined Bexley College as Director of Finance in 2001 and then became Deputy Principal in 2003 before becoming Principal in 2008.
 David was born in Dartford and educated at local schools before gaining an MA in Mathematics from Oxford University.

 Richard Longman is Head of Policy at the Thames Gateway Kent Partnership (“TGKP”), where he is responsible for the Partnership’s policy and strategy development, economic analysis, project delivery and facilitation of collaborative work on a range of topics including housing, planning, transport and skills.
 He is also Interim Programme Manager for the North Kent Innovation Zone.
 Richard trained as a classical musician and musicologist and has also worked in central Government in a wide range of national and international policy and programme roles.